kiba/Writings/fac/chp21_after_the_war.md

 They tried an all out effort to destroy Dawn and Allothmy during the closing month of the war.
 I thought I had to execute plan Omega for general evacuation of my people to the underground and then through the stargate.

-Then the enemy just melted away.
+Then the enemy just melted away at the last second.

+I am still improving plan Omega should that becomes necessary.

 **Year 3, Day 178**